go-mix/mix/README.md

 Read the API documentation at [godoc.org/github.com/outrightmental/go-atomix](https://godoc.org/github.com/outrightmental/go-atomix)

-**Atomix** seeks to solve the problem of audio mixing on top of bare SDL, specifically for the purpose of the playback of sequences where audio files and their playback timing is known in advance.
+**Atomix** seeks to solve the problem of audio mixing for the purpose of the playback of sequences where audio files and their playback timing is known in advance.

-Though it is called via C bindings by the SDL audio callback, atomix stores and mixes audio in native Go `[]float64` and natively implements Paul Vögler's "Loudness Normalization by Logarithmic Dynamic Range Compression" (details below)
+Atomix stores and mixes audio in native Go `[]float64` and natively implements Paul Vögler's "Loudness Normalization by Logarithmic Dynamic Range Compression" (details below)

-Built on **[go-sdl2](https://github.com/veandco/go-sdl2)** - Go bindings for the C++ library "Simple DirectMedia Layer" **[SDL 2.0](https://www.libsdl.org/)**

 Author: [Charney Kaye](http://w.charney.io)